pourmalek/CovidVisualizedGlobal/20220408/README.md

 **_DELP 20220408_**, **_IHME 20220408_**, no IMPE, **_SRIV 20220408_**

-Days old: DELP 0, IHME 0, IMPE 68, SRIV 0
+Days old: DELP 0, IHME 0, SRIV 0

 The latest available IMPE update 20220131 is 68 days old on 20220408.